 Faversham, a quiet market town – steeped in history?

 Each of our Town Guides brings an individual approach to their walk.
-They have their own particular interests that illustrate the walk, whether it is from a literary, architectural or people direction.
-The guides know the town's hidden gems, including Hugh Place, the long bricks of Gatefield Lane, pargetting in West Street and the stories of many of the town’s residents from long ago.
+They have their own particular interests that illustrate the walk, whether it is from a literary, architectural or people direction, but they all share their love and pride in Faversham with enthusiasm.
+The guides know the town's hidden gems, the long bricks of Gatefield Lane, pargetting in West Street and the stories of many of the town’s residents from long ago.

 The walks take between one and a half and two hours and are not physically demanding, although part of the walk may involve cobblestones underfoot.

 We start at the Visitor Information Centre based at 12 Market Place, opposite the iconic Guildhall.
 The walks include many quirky places, as well as the Market Place.
 Court Street has many interesting buildings and you will discover which monarch was held captive here and another who was alleged to have had his face slapped by the mistress of the house.
 Abbey Street is described as “one of the finest medieval streets in Britain” and every building has a tale to tell or a feature to admire; the existing architecture spans many centuries and is lovingly preserved today.
 Learn about monarchs, saints and the infamous murder case that prompted a 16th century play that is still performed by, amongst others, The Royal Shakespeare Company.